nuxeo-sandbox/nuxeo-salesforce-poc/README.md

 ## About Nuxeo Salesforce

-The nuxeo Salesforce addon allows Salesforce users to attach documents to their Salesforce Objects (such as Opportunities, Contacts, Accounts...) through the Salesforce UI within a Nuxeo server.
+The **Nuxeo** addon _nuxeo-salesforce_ allows Salesforce users to attach documents to their Salesforce Objects (such as Opportunities, Contacts, Accounts...) through the Salesforce UI within a Nuxeo server.

+ to invite external user to access Nuxeo platform through basic or Shibboleth authentication.

 ## Sub-Modules Organization